qomaindo-dev/go-bandwidth-calculator/README.md

-# go-bandwith-calculator
+# Calculator Bandwidth using Golang

-This program was created to calculate the amount of bandwidth used when downloading a file using the Go programming language.
+This program was created to calculate the amount of Bandwidth used when downloading a file using the Go programming language.
+#### (Beta Version)